Have you started spring cleaning but don’t know where to recycle VHS tapes?

 Urban Beachcomber creates beautiful works of art with rubbish and unloved materials.
 You can message them on Facebook before sending your old tapes.
 It is an attractive option for giving your tapes a new lease on life.

-Espensen Spirit in Bristol is always asking for customers to send in empty VHS cases of films and television series to use as packaging for their gin.
+Espensen Spirit in Bristol always asks customers to send in empty VHS cases of films and television series to use as packaging for their gin.
 This option is fantastic if you have lost videos but still have the case!

 Selling VHS Tapes: